 Note: Underlying natural gas data furnished by ICE.
 The regional natural gas price is the average Massachusetts price, which is the volume-weighted average of pricing points for Algonquin, Tennessee, and Dracut.

-shows wholesale electricity and natural gas market data for New England trading hubs and the Marcellus price.
+Figure 8-7 shows wholesale electricity and natural gas market data for New England trading hubs and the Marcellus price.
 Although the development of Marcellus shale is a growing source of natural gas, pipeline limitations into and within New England typically cause price separation between New England and Marcellus supplies.
 LNG supplies New England locally and can mitigate higher New England prices by providing supply during peak demand periods, but the higher unit cost of this supply still results in higher electric energy prices in New England than near the wellhead in Marcellus.
 Winter 2014/2015 spot natural gas prices for the Algonquin Pipeline (near Boston) and the Tennessee Gas Pipeline (near Dracut, MA) averaged $9.387/MMBtu and $9.014/MMBtu respectively, while approximately 300 miles southwest in the Marcellus shale at the Tennessee Gas Pipeline pricing point, prices averaged $1.733/MMBtu.